strumswell/ServerlistMOTD-X/README.md

 - economy plugin (optional)

 ### 1.16 Support
 You can choose between two options.
 If you can't use ProtocolLib dev builds due to incompatibility with other plugins, use the ServerlistMOTD version without ProtocolLib dependency.
-Otherwise use
+Otherwise use the last official build.
 | Feature           | With [ProtocolLib Dev Build](https://ci.dmulloy2.net/job/ProtocolLib/lastSuccessfulBuild/) | Without ProtocolLib |
 |-------------------|-----------------------|---------------------|
 | Fake Slots        | ✅                     | ❌                   |